bpostance/bpostance.github.io/_posts/2020-12-13-introduction-to-bayesian-inference.md

     Cond p(Red|Yellow) = 0.667

 You may now be thinking, "wait so Bayes' rule is just the number of total number of Yellow pegs (6) over the number of yellow pegs on red squares (4)?".
-Well yes in this case it is, and as you can see follows intuition and logic given that we know everything about the legosphere.
-However, imagine that the lego brick image above is just one sample of a much larger lego board population.
+Well yes in this case it is, and as you can see follows intuition and logic given that we know everything there is to know about the legosphere.
+However, imagine now that the lego brick image above is just one sample of a much larger lego board.
 We can apply Bayes' rule to infer and update our beliefs (probability estimates) about the board as more samples are taken.
 This is called Bayesian Inference.

 ## Bayesian Inference